Paul Allen

 Paul Gardner Allen (January 21, 1953 – October 15, 2018) was an American businessman, computer programmer, and investor.
 He co-founded Microsoft Corporation with his childhood friend Bill Gates in 1975, which was followed by the microcomputer revolution of the 1970s and 1980s.
-He was also known for discovering the wrecks of various famous warships, like the IJN Musashi and USS Indianapolis.
-Allen was ranked as one of the richest people in American history by Forbes with an estimated net worth of $20.3 billion at the time of his death in October 2018.
+Allen was ranked as one of the richest people in American history by Forbes, with an estimated net worth of $20.3 billion at the time of his death in October 2018.

-Allen quit from day-to-day work at Microsoft in early 1983 after a Hodgkin lymphoma diagnosis, remaining on its board as vice-chairman.
+Allen quit day-to-day work at Microsoft in early 1983 after a Hodgkin lymphoma diagnosis, remaining on its board as vice-chairman.
 He and his sister, Jody Allen, founded Vulcan Inc. in 1986, a privately held company that managed his business and philanthropic efforts.
-At the time of his death, he had a multi-billion dollar investment portfolio, including technology and media companies, scientific research, real estate holdings, private space flight ventures, and stakes in other sectors.
+At the time of his death, he had a multi-billion dollar investment portfolio, including technology and media companies, scientific research, real estate holdings, private space flight ventures and stakes in other sectors.
 He owned the Seattle Seahawks of the National Football League and the Portland Trail Blazers of the National Basketball Association, and was part-owner of the Seattle Sounders FC of Major League Soccer.
-Under Allen's helm, the Seahawks won Super Bowl XLVIII and made it to two other Super Bowls (XL and XLIX).
+Under the Allen Estate's helm, the Seahawks won Super Bowl XLVIII, LX, and made it to two other Super Bowls (XLIX, XL).
 In 2000 he resigned from his position on Microsoft's board and assumed the post of senior strategy advisor to the company's management team.

 Allen founded the Allen Institutes for Brain Science, Artificial Intelligence, and Cell Science, as well as companies like Stratolaunch Systems and Apex Learning.
-He gave more than $2 billion to causes such as education, wildlife and environmental conservation, the arts, healthcare, and community services.
+He gave more than $2 billion to causes such as education, wildlife and environmental conservation, the arts, healthcare and community services.
 In 2004, he funded the first crewed private spaceplane with SpaceShipOne.
-He received numerous awards and honors, and was listed among the Time 100 Most Influential People in the World in 2007 and 2008.
+He received numerous awards and honors and was listed among the Time 100 Most Influential People in the World in 2007 and 2008.
+He also discovered the wrecks of various famous warships, like the Japanese battleship Musashi and USS Indianapolis.

 Allen was diagnosed with non-Hodgkin lymphoma in 2009.
 He died of septic shock related to cancer on October 15, 2018, at the age of 65.
 Shortly after his death, in April 2019, the Allen-funded Stratolaunch first flew and became the largest aircraft in history by wingspan.